This is the seventh year of the R100 charity event

 Agree who is carrying the rucksack.
 This is the 'Baton' and holds many items including safety equipment and the trackers.

 If you are waiting for the previous team you can check their location through the tracking website.
 Details later.
-Please check your device works beforehand.
+Please check your phone/device works beforehand.

 Make sure you have your fully charged head-torch if you are on a night section.